kessie2862/vet-clinic-database/README.md

 # 📖 [Vet Clinic Database] <a name="about-project"></a>

 The **[Vet Clinic Database]** is a professionally developed project focused on creating a relational PostgreSQL database specifically designed for veterinary clinics.
 It offers a meticulously structured data model to efficiently store and manage comprehensive information regarding animals.
-With intuitive table configurations, the database facilitates seamless data insertion, retrieval, and querying processes, ensuring optimal functionality for veterinary clinics.
+With intuitive table configurations, the database facilitates seamless data insertion, retrieval, and querying processes, ensuring optimal functionality for veterinary clinic.

 ## 🛠 Built With <a name="built-with"></a>